AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 active window and change depending on the window. \
 On Diamond 9 the context menu buttons are in the top left hand corner of the right hand screen - on all other consoles they are below the prompt area on the top right of the main screen.
-These buttons
 The picture below gives an example of how the context buttons appear when Patch View window is active.

 ![Context Menu](/docs/images/Context-Menu.png)

-On Sapphire Touch and Titan Go each window has a \{Context Menu\} button in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.
+On Sapphire Touch and Titan Go the context menu buttons are not shown on the main screen, each window has a \{Context Menu\} button in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.